sisterinthelord/E-commerce-Sales-and-Customer-Analysis-using-SQL-and-Power-BI/README.md

 📘 Project Overview

-This project analyzes a structured e-commerce dataset sourced from Kaggle, containing customer transactions, product details, payment behaviour, and ratings.
+This project analyzes an e-commerce dataset sourced from Kaggle, focusing on customer behaviour, product performance, and payment trends.

-The goal is to uncover customer purchasing patterns, product performance, and payment insights using SQL for data analysis and Power BI for visualisation, ultimately delivering actionable business insights through an interactive dashboard.
+Using SQL for data exploration and Power BI for visualization, the project uncovers key business insights and presents them through an interactive dashboard.

 🎯 Objectives